PouyaPouryaie/gitdemo/readme.md

 2. Checkout to the main branch
 3. Use cherry-pick command to pick and commit it to main branch
 ```
+- Options
+    - `--edit`: will cause git to prompt for a commit message before applying the cherry-pick operation
+    - `--no-commit`: will execute the cherry pick but instead of making a new commit it will move the contents of the target commit into the working directory of the current branch.
+    - `--signoff`: will add a 'signoff' signature line to the end of the cherry-pick commit message

 # Remote Repositories